agiletortoise/drafts-reference/_objects/Prompt.md

       - **minimumDate** _[date]_: Lowest selectable date.
       - **maximumDate** _[date]_: Highest selectable date.
       - **minuteInterval** _[number]_: How many minutes between each selectable time interval.
 60 must be divisible by this number.
 Example: 15 for minute intervals.
+- **addPicker(name, label, columns, selectedRows)**
+  - Add a picker to the prompt, with the arguments as below.
+Picker can contain multiple rows.
+The fieldValues entry for this will be a array of selected index values object.
+    - **name** _[string]_: Identifier for the field.
+This will be used as the key in the `fieldValues` dictionary to access the contents of the field after calling `show()`.
+    - **label** _[string]_: User-friendly text label to place next to the field.
+    - **columns** _[array of arrays of strings]_: The values to display in the picker.
+Should be an array containing arrays of string values, each sub-array representing a column in the picker.
+Example two column picker: `[["Item 1", "Item 2"],["Column 2 Item 1", "Column 2 Item 2"]]`
+    - **selectedRows** _[array of numbers]_: Array of zero-based index values to set the initial selected row in each column.
 - **addSelect(name, label, values, selectedValues, allowMultiple)**
   - Add a select control.
 Returns an array of string values in fieldValues.
     - **name** _[string]_: Identifier for the field.
 This will be used as the key in the `fieldValues` dictionary to access the contents of the field after calling `show()`.